 But once you walk through the door you are in a well-stocked Landcruiser museum.
 Featuring everything from the first ever sold Landcruiser in the United States, the 1958 FJ25 Toyota Landcruiser all the way to foreign specialty vehicles which were never even seen in the states.
 Check out specialty vehicles like fire trucks or the Hema Map Patrol Landcruiser.

 This museum shows it all and is all about Toyota’s off-road vehicles.
-You get to see old and no cars, some old once in better shape as new once and vice versa.
-All this car have a history to tell.
+You get to see old and no cars, some old ones in better shape as new ones and vice versa.
+All these cars have a history to tell.